A Preview of Life as a Muscat Scholar

-This year, MSP will be reading Tattoos on the Heart: the Power of Boundless Compassion by Fr.
+This year, MSP will be reading Tattoos on the Heart: The Power of Boundless Compassion by Fr.
 Gregory Boyle, founder of Homeboy Industries in East Los Angeles, California.
 Together we will explore the themes of compassion, inclusion, and service through the work he has done with gang members and identify how those themes flesh themselves out in our work inside and outside of the classroom.

 Find Your Strengths

-This summer we will be implementing the Strengthsfinder Assessment with all incoming MSP Scholars, staff, faculty, and advisory board members.
-Focused on discovering our talents and strengths, the Strengthsfinder Assessment will allow us to identify how we can capitalize on our strengths to be successful in and outside of the classroom.
+This summer we will be implementing the Clifton Strengthsfinder Assessment with all incoming MSP Scholars, staff, faculty, and advisory board members.
+Focused on discovering our talents and strengths, the Clifton Strengthsfinder Assessment will allow us to identify how we can capitalize on our strengths to be successful in and outside of the classroom.

 One of the major features that program alumni consistently rate as most impactful is the community service component.
 In Tribes, Scholars will be going to many venues in the City of San Francisco to partake in two community service activities over two days to learn more about the City and discover the importance of service learning as a student at the University of San Francisco.

 As much as MSP is an orientation to USF, it is also an orientation to San Francisco.
 We know that many students come to USF having never visited San Francisco before, so there are daily field trips as well as larger group outings worked into the program that help students get familiar with their new home and city.

 The Career Services Center collaborates with MSP to provide feedback on resumes and guidance on preparing for the world of work through intentional planning through the four years of college.
 We are pleased to be able to offer MSP students with a job fair of departments from the University who are looking for applicants to staff their offices.

 Networking and Resources